Using Advanced GD&T Techniques | Design for Inspection, Part 4

 One solution might be to repeat the diameter and position callouts on the right hole, but that creates a chance of typing in the wrong positional tolerance or making it more time-consuming if the tolerance needs to change.
 Consider if there were 100 holes!

-Advanced GD&T Techniques | Using a Note to Reference 3D CAD for Basic Dimensions
+Using a Note to Reference 3D CAD for Basic Dimensions

 The most commonly used GD&T callouts are profile and position.
 Sometimes we use flatness to control orientation and form; less often we call out perpendicularity.

 In general, for profile and position, we want to measure the features with respect to our coordinate system.
-From our example using Datums AMN, our basic dimensions come from the original coordinate system [ABC].

-We need to control these peaks and valleys using a local coordinate system since the features are generally not related to other features in the part.
-The profile of those surfaces is important because the surfaces need to be in the right position for the detent to function properly.
+We need to control these peaks and valleys using a local coordinate system since the features are generally unrelated to other features in the part.

 Because all CMMs can import CAD geometry, we simply drop in a note on the first page: “USE 3D CAD GEOMETRY FOR BASIC DIMENSIONS.”
+(Fig. 4K)

 From the note, the inspector can simply pull the dimensions from the CAD file – the designer does not need to dimension all these line elements which keeps the drawing uncluttered.